-So here’s an interesting thing.
-It seems, according to a Pew Research Center Survey on Public Predictions for the Future of Workforce Automation, that YOUR job is going to be replaced by AI (Artificial Intelligence) within the next 50 years.
+So, I find this interesting.
+It seems, according to a Pew Research Center Survey on Public Predictions for the Future of Workforce Automation, that YOUR job is going to be replaced by Artificial Intelligence (AI) within the next 50 years.
 However, MY job will be around.
 At least, according to the survey, that’s how people are thinking these days.
 I find that curious and dangerous.

 What’s dangerous about this, to me, is that by denying the obvious, I will not train myself to work with the coming changes technology is forcing on all of us.
 Jobs and technology go hand in hand.
-We have to be comfortable working side-by-side with intelligent machines.
-Perhaps not anthropomorphic robots, but at least very intelligent machines.
+We must be comfortable working side-by-side with intelligent machines.
+Perhaps not anthropomorphic robots, but at least highly intelligent machines.

-In the future when I go to the doctor’s office my first interview may well be with an intelligent program that determines what my most likely ailment is through excellent questions, access to vast medical databases and incredibly smart algorithms.
+In the future, when I go to the doctor’s office, my first interview may well be with an AI program that determines what my most likely ailment is through excellent questions, access to vast medical databases, and incredibly smart algorithms.
 Then, in consultation with a human physician, it prescribes a course of action for me.
-How well prepared will physicians and nurse practitioners be if they deny that this change is coming?
-[Here’s a hint: how well prepared are we for the obvious climate change that is occurring right now?
+How well-prepared will physicians and nurse practitioners be if they deny that this change is coming?
+[Here’s a hint: how well prepared are we for the climate change that is occurring right now?
 We’ve been talking about it for many, many years and have done very little.]

 What’s so?
 So what?
 Now what?

 What’s so is that we will not be able to put the technology genie back in the bottle.
 There will be relentless “progress” affecting every part of human existence.

 So, what does that mean?
 Continually changing jobs, industries, ways of life, and how humans interact with the world they are creating.